Paranjoy Guha Thakurta

 Paranjoy Guha Thakurta (born 5 October 1955) is an Indian journalist, writer, publisher, documentary film maker and teacher.
 He has been a guest faculty member at IIM Ahmedabad for 18 consecutive years, and also taught at the IIMs at Calcutta and Shillong, the University of Delhi, Jawaharlal Nehru University, Asian College of Journalism and Jamia Millia Islamia among other educational institutions.
+He is the only Indian journalist referred to in the famous Hindenburg Report on Adani.

 Career

-Guha Thakurta was educated at La Martiniere Calcutta, pursued his undergraduate degree in Economics from St. Stephen's College and completed his masters from Delhi School of Economics in 1977.
-With the Emergency of 1975-77, he decided to be a journalist over being a lecturer.
+Guha Thakurta was educated at La Martiniere Calcutta, pursued his undergraduate degree in economics from St. Stephen's College and completed his master's degree from Delhi School of Economics in 1977.
+With the Emergency of 1975–77, he decided to be a journalist over being a lecturer.
 In June 1977, he joined a Kolkata-based magazine as assistant editor.
 Through his career spanning over 45 years, he has been associated with major media houses like Business India, Businessworld, The Telegraph, India Today and The Pioneer.
 He also hosted the chat show India Talks on CNBC-India which ran over 1400 episodes.